RasaHQ/rasa/docs/user-guide/running-rasa-with-docker.rst

   touch credentials.yml

 Then edit it according to your connected channels.
-After this run the trained model with:
+After, run the trained model with:

 .. code-block:: bash